rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/parent-lambda/src/site/markdown/guide/logging.md

 ## Tracing

-Additionally also **X-Ray** instrumentor is included which makes all of AWS clients automatically instrumented for tracing.
+Additionally, also **X-Ray** instrumentor is included which makes all of AWS clients automatically instrumented for tracing.